i2h3/testcloud/README.md

 I frequently need a fresh and local Nextcloud deployment for:

-* Reproducing reported problems around Nextcloud or its client apps
+* Reproducing reported problems around Nextcloud or its client apps in scope of customer support
 * Trying out Nextcloud features
-* Running automated client app tests with clean servers
+* Running automated client app tests with clean servers, in example Xcode UI tests

 ⚠️ **Do not use this in production or public!**
 This is intended for use on developer devices within a local and secure network only.